 Known as your employee value proposition or EVP, the rewards and benefits you offer candidates consider alongside remuneration are becoming more important for employees when determining whether or not they want to work for your company.

-With more than 45 percent of car customers considering buying an EV, chances are your employees are considering going electric.
+With 50 percent of car customers considering buying an EV, chances are your employees are considering going electric.
 Driven by both government regulation and consumer demand, electric vehicles have quickly become a viable alternative and according to a McKinsey & Company report, the tipping point in passenger EV adoption already happened in 2020.
 However, more EVs on the road means more demand for charging stations.

 Employees want climate-positive action from companies

 Providing workplace charging is about more than just offering a service.
 It’s a declaration that your business is conscious of the fight against climate change.